bobflorian/bobflorian.com/content/posts/thailand/day-01-friday-dec-20.md

   - 2020
 ---

-# Day 1
+Bolingbrook - 1400

-Car service picked us up 2pm.
-Guy was 15 minutes late.
+Car service was supposed to pick us up at 2pm, but he was 15 minutes late.
+You'd think they try to be early or on-time as they know we're going to the airport.

 630pm Flight to Doha, Qatar